Brown-banded cockroach

 The brown-banded cockroach (Supella longipalpa) is a species of small cockroach, measuring about 10 to 14 mm long and the most well-known in the genus Supella.
-It is tan to light brown and has two light-colored bands across the wings and abdomen, they may sometimes appear to be broken or irregular but are quite noticeable.
+It is tan to light brown and has two light-colored bands across the wings and abdomen, which may sometimes appear to be broken or irregular but are quite noticeable.
 The bands may be partly obscured by the wings.
 The male has wings that cover the abdomen, while the female has wings that do not cover the abdomen completely.
 The male appears more slender than the female, the female appears wider.

 Distribution

 The brown-banded cockroach has a fairly wide distribution, being found in the northeastern, southern, and midwest regions of the United States quite commonly.
 They are one of the most recent alien cockroaches to form breeding colonies in Britain and Ireland.
 They need less moisture than the German cockroach so they tend to be more broadly distributed in the home, such as in living rooms and bedrooms.
 They can often be found in homes and apartments, but are less common in restaurants.
 They tend not to be found in the daytime, since they avoid light.

 In an experiment by Tsai and Chi they found that populations of brown-banded cockroaches would be expected to thrive in environments with a temperature between 25 and 33 °C.